rrthomas/pdfjam/README.md

 selecting pages, reducing several source pages onto one output page, etc., etc.

 A potential drawback of `pdfjam` and other scripts based upon it is that any hyperlinks in the source PDF are lost.
-On the positive side, there is no appreciable degradation of image quality in processing PDF files with `pdfjam`, unlike some other indirect methods such as `pdf2ps|psnup|ps2pdf` (in the author's experience).

 `pdfjam` is designed for Unix-like systems, including Linux and Mac OS X.
 It seems that it will work also on Windows computers with a suitable